The health benefits

 Often referred to as the sunshine vitamin, vitamin D is produced naturally when the body is exposed to sunlight.
 Your body can also get vitamin D from certain foods and supplements to give your levels a boost.
 Living in a country where seeing the sunshine can often be a rare occurrence understanding its benefits and determining whether you’re getting enough is essential to your good health.

 So, why do we need vitamin D?
 An important micronutrient vitamin D has several important functions.
-The most vital are regulating the absorption of calcium and phosphorus, and facilitating normal immune system function.
+The most vital are regulating the absorption of calcium and phosphorous, and facilitating normal immune system function.

 But that’s not all, vitamin D can also help:

 Rheumatoid arthritis, Alzheimer’s disease, hypertension, multiple sclerosis, autism, asthma, osteoporosis – these are just some of the health problems that vitamin D can help prevent or alleviate the symptoms of.